loda-lang/loda-programs/programs/oeis/list2.md

 * [A217789](http://oeis.org/A217789) ([L13 program](A217789.asm)): Least difference between 2 palindromic numbers of length n.
 * [A217871](http://oeis.org/A217871) ([L13 program](A217871.asm)): a(n)=b(n,1) where b(0,m)=m, b(n,m)=b(floor(n/4),m*2).
 * [A217873](http://oeis.org/A217873) ([L08 program](A217873.asm)): 4*n*(n^2+2)/3.
+* [A218078](http://oeis.org/A218078) ([L20 program](A218078.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal, vertical or antidiagonal neighbors in a random 0..1 n X 2 array.
 * [A218152](http://oeis.org/A218152) ([L08 program](A218152.asm)): a(n) = 1 + n + ((n-1)*n^2)/2.
 * [A218234](http://oeis.org/A218234) ([L06 program](A218234.asm)): Infinitesimal generator for padded Pascal matrix A097805 (as lower triangular matrices).
 * [A218245](http://oeis.org/A218245) ([L05 program](A218245.asm)): Nicolas's sequence, whose nonnegativity is equivalent to the Riemann hypothesis.